israelroldan/grunt-ssh/README.md

 Determins if the task should stop or continue if any of the commands returns a code other than 0.
 Disabled by default.

 ### Release History
 * 2013/09/25 - v0.6.2 - Allow sftp task to use the shared sshconfig; Allow overriding sshconfig properties in the task config ([Andy Royle](https://github.com/andyroyle)).
+Document using the private key with `sshexec`.
 * 2013/07/25 - v0.6.2 - Fix error when no passphrase is provided ([James Wyse](https://github.com/jameswyse)).
 * 2013/07/21 - v0.6.1 - `trim` options that may be read from files; Allow `sshexec` to use ssh-agent-based user authentication ([Andy Shinn](https://github.com/andyshinn)).
 * 2013/06/26 - v0.6.0 - Ability to supply a path to ssh-agent's UNIX socket for ssh-agent-based user authentication ([Justin Kulesza](https://github.com/kuleszaj)).